 When an animal’s behaviour allows it to obtain information about the current state of its environment, the animal can perceive changes to that state and translate it into a behavioural response.
 In this way animals can ‘track’ a changing environment (Dunlap and Stephens 2012).
 When an environment changes very rapidly any information that is gained by tracking it becomes outdated very soon.
 When an environment changes so slowly there is no consequence in the animal’s lifetime, the effort spent in tracking it does not yield usable information.
 There is an advantage in tracking environmental change that happens at an intermediate rate: fast enough to be detected but slow enough that there is time to mount a behavioural response to it.

-One of the most important changes animals deal with changes in food availability, which can happen on the order of several months or a few minutes.
+One of the most important changes animals deal with are changes in food availability, which can happen on the order of several months or a few minutes.
 If these changes happen at regular time-intervals a foraging animal might keep track of the passage of time.
 If the change is unpredictable and not preceded by any sort of cue, an animal can sample its environment to track its state.
 Environment tracking studies typically focus on the problem of sampling with a choice between two options (Stephens 1987; Shettleworth et al. 1988; Tamm 1987).
 One of these options has a fixed value, and the other varies between two states: a ‘good’ state that has a higher value than the fixed option, and a ‘bad’ state that has a lower value.
 If the variable option switches between its good and bad state unpredictably and not based on a cue, a foraging animal can only know the state of the fluctuating option by sampling it.
 ‘Sampling’ in this sense of the word is to visit an option that is currently estimated as unprofitable in comparison to its alternative.

-In reality many animals forage in environments where they must choose between multiple options that are simultaneously available, and their perception of the difference between the options is subject to the Weber-Fechner Law (Fechner, 1860; Kacelnik and Brito e Abreu 1998).
+many animals forage in environments where they must choose between multiple options that are simultaneously available, and their perception of the difference between the options is subject to the Weber-Fechner Law (Fechner, 1860; Kacelnik and Brito e Abreu 1998).
 This law states that the just-noticeable difference to a stimulus is proportional to the magnitude of the stimulus.
 For example adding one biscuit to a plate of two biscuits is much more noticeable than adding one biscuit to a plate of a hundred biscuits.

 Nectar-feeding bats can visit several hundred flowers every night (Voigt, Kelm, and Visser 2006), and can discriminate between the nectar rewards they receive at these flowers based on volume (Toelch and Winter 2007) and concentration (Nachev, Stich, and Winter 2013).
 Though flowers and the plants that bear them are fixed in space, nectar levels in bat-pollinated flowers can replenish themselves (Lemke 1984).
 That is, the flowers fluctuate between ‘good’ states (full of nectar) and ‘bad states’ (empty of nectar), but the switch between these states is not abrupt.
 When a bat visits a flower that is full and empties it, the state of the flower has switched from ‘good’ to ‘bad’ abruptly.
 This state change is experienced by the bat, who can no longer exploit the flower at that point in time.
 The switch from ‘bad’ to ‘good’ however is gradual, as the secretion of flower nectar can take several hours.